webcatzz/bad-dream/pinboard.md

 	4. smash into the target, deal damage
 - draw a shape with an actor's path to execute certain attacks
 	- a la persona 5 tactica's triangle for all out attacks
-- move that causes the grid to "disappear" for a few seconds, actors can move freely
-- dark environment, can't see
+- dark environment, can only see in a tiny radius
 - too-bright environment, can only see shadows (or, more complicated: can only see silhouettes of things that are between you and the light source)
 - underwater arena, moving schools of fish impede movement
 - standing horizontally on walls, mc escher style